EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 ![Open in Terminal button and menu](../../images/open-ondemand/open-in-terminal-button.png){: class="border-img center"} ***Open in Terminal** button and menu*

-Once logged in, your current directory will be changed to match the job context directory.
+Once logged in, your current directory will be changed to match the currently-selected directory.

 #### Troubleshooting: 'cd ...
 No such file or directory'